<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Low VOC and zero VOC paints are environmentally friendly as there are fewer harmful chemicals in the paint.

-Mixing color, primarily darker shades, causes paint to weaken.
+When mixing color, primarily darker shades, it causes the paint to weaken.
 Some shades of white are known to do this as well.
-Weak paint is thin and uneven while applying.
-According to Benjamin Moore, “the most common paint colorants require the addition of certain chemicals so that they can mix easily into any number of paints.”
+Weak paint is often thin and uneven while applying.
+According to Benjamin Moore, “the most common paint colorants require the addition of certain chemicals so that they can mix easily into any number of paints (products).”

 Benjamin Moore paints created with Gennex Color Technology still hold their durability while maintaining a rich and accurate pigment.